Flooding causes cancellation of day 2 of classes at Pinellas Co. private school

 Leaders made the decision to cancel classes as crews spent hours cleaning up the mess and drying out hallways and classrooms.

-All after-school activities were canceled Thursday, with the expectation of the swim team, leaders said in a Facebook post.
+All after-school activities were canceled Thursday, with the exception of the swim team, leaders said in a Facebook post.